THU-unknown-name/WordTutor/WordDict/README.md

 + Extract(lList): Extract the raw information greped by Get into Info format used by WordDict
 	+ input:

-		+ lList list:Original Information greped by Get
+		+ lList list: Original Information greped by Get

 	+ output: